mibrs/mibrs.github.io/_posts/2023-02-21-Get-Started-With-Alice3-Part4.md

 ---
 layout: post
-title: "Get Started with Alice 3 - Part 4 - How to Get Sound, eventListeners and First Example"
+title: "Get Started with Alice 3 - Part 4 - EventListeners, Simple Examples and the Beginnings of a Game"
 categories: Introduction Alice-3
 author:
 - Michael Braehler